 Shhh, don’t tell my daughter these aren’t fried!
-If I can fool her, then these passed the test.
+If I can fool her, then these pass the test.
 She loves tostones, and got so happy when she saw me making them, I kinda felt bad because I said, she’ll know something is different, she always does!
 But she ate them without a peep and even said how good they were.

-Fried tostones, aka patacones depending on what country you are from are fried green plantains, the latin equivalent to french fries in America.
+Fried tostones, aka patacones depending on what country you are from, are fried green plantains.
+They’re basically the latin equivalent to french fries in America.
 Usually a treat I occasionally allow myself because they are not exactly low in fat.
 But now I will be eating these a lot more.
 They are just as good as the fried ones without all the points.
 The trick is to bake them until they are brown.
-Serve them as an appetizer with mojo, a pungent dipping sauce made with garlic, cumin, oregano and sour orange juice or a combination of orange and lime juices or guacamole for dipping or eat them as a side dish with rice and beans.

 - 2 tsp canola oil